Ecwid/ecwid-api-docs/includes/_combinations.md

 ]
 ```

-An array of JSON objects of type 'Combination' with the following fields:
+An array of JSON objects of type 'Variation' with the following fields:

-#### Combination
+#### Variation
 Field | Type  | Description
 ------| ----- | -----------
-id |  number |  Combination ID
+id |  number |  Variation ID
-combinationNumber | number |  Combination # number, which is displayed in the combinations table in Control panel
+combinationNumber | number |  Variation # number, which is displayed in the variations table in Control panel
-options | Array\<*OptionValue*\> | Set of options that identifies this combination.
+options | Array\<*OptionValue*\> | Set of options that identifies this variation.
 An array of name-value pairs
-sku | string  | Combination SKU.
-Omitted if the combination inherits the base product's SKU
+sku | string  | Variation SKU.
+Omitted if the variation inherits the base product's SKU
-thumbnailUrl |  string | URL of the product combination thumbnail displayed on the product list pages.
+thumbnailUrl |  string | URL of the product variation thumbnail displayed on the product list pages.
 Thumbnails size is defined in the store settings.
 Default size of biggest dimension is 400px.
-Omitted if the combination inherits the base product's image. *The original uploaded product image is available in the `originalImageUrl` field.*
+Omitted if the variation inherits the base product's image. *The original uploaded product image is available in the `originalImageUrl` field.*
-imageUrl |  string  | URL of the product combination image resized to fit 1500x1500px.
-Omitted if the combination inherits the base product's image. *The original uploaded product image is available in the `originalImageUrl` field.*
+imageUrl |  string  | URL of the product variation image resized to fit 1500x1500px.
+Omitted if the variation inherits the base product's image. *The original uploaded product image is available in the `originalImageUrl` field.*
-smallThumbnailUrl | string  | URL of the product combination thumbnail resized to fit 160x160px.
-Omitted if the combination inherits the base product's image. *The original uploaded product image is available in the `originalImageUrl` field.*
+smallThumbnailUrl | string  | URL of the product variation thumbnail resized to fit 160x160px.
+Omitted if the variation inherits the base product's image. *The original uploaded product image is available in the `originalImageUrl` field.*
-hdThumbnailUrl | string  | Product combination HD thumbnail URL resized to fit 800x800px.
-Omitted if the combination inherits the base product's image.
+hdThumbnailUrl | string  | Product variation HD thumbnail URL resized to fit 800x800px.
+Omitted if the variation inherits the base product's image.
-originalImageUrl |  string  | URL of the original not resized product combination image.
-Omitted if the combination inherits the base product's image.
+originalImageUrl |  string  | URL of the original not resized product variation image.
+Omitted if the variation inherits the base product's image.
-quantity | number | Amount of the combination items in stock.
-Omitted if the combination inherits the base product's quantity.
+quantity | number | Amount of the variation items in stock.
+Omitted if the variation inherits the base product's quantity.
-unlimited | boolean | `true` if the combination has unlimited stock (that is, never runs out)
+unlimited | boolean | `true` if the variation has unlimited stock (that is, never runs out)
-price | number | Combination price.
-Omitted if the combination inherits the base product's price.
+price | number | Variation price.
+Omitted if the variation inherits the base product's price.
-wholesalePrices | Array\<*WholesalePrice*\> |  Sorted array of the combination's wholesale price tiers (quantity limit and price).
-Omitted if the combination inherits the base product's tiered price settings.
+wholesalePrices | Array\<*WholesalePrice*\> |  Sorted array of the variation's wholesale price tiers (quantity limit and price).
+Omitted if the variation inherits the base product's tiered price settings.
-weight | number | Combination weight in the units defined in store settings.
-Omitted if the combination inherits the base product's weight.
+weight | number | Variation weight in the units defined in store settings.
+Omitted if the variation inherits the base product's weight.
-warningLimit | number | The minimum 'warning' amount of the product items in stock for this combination, if set.
-When the combination in stock amount reaches this level, the store administrator gets an email notification.
-Omitted if the combination inherits the base product's settings.
+warningLimit | number | The minimum 'warning' amount of the product items in stock for this variation, if set.
+When the variation in stock amount reaches this level, the store administrator gets an email notification.
+Omitted if the variation inherits the base product's settings.

 #### OptionValue
 Field | Type | Description